falkura/ESP8266-Meteostation/README.md

 ### VOC (BME680 gas sensor)

-To calibrate the gas sensor, you need to find an environment with good air quality, leave meteostation there for a few minutes, and then repeat this in an environment with poor air quality.
+To calibrate the gas sensor, you need to find an environment with **good air quality**, leave meteostation there for a few minutes, and then repeat this in an environment with **poor air quality**.

-## OLED
+## 🖥️ OLED display

-    * about lib
-    * some aesthetics
+**SSD1306-128x64** - Is a simple screen I used to display sensor information directly on the meteostation.

+More info about the screen you can find here - [**Datasheet**](https://cdn-shop.adafruit.com/datasheets/SSD1306.pdf)

+### Control
+To change the information displayed, you need to press the button and hold it down until the next screen appears.
+Then, you need to release the button, and repeat this process for another screen.

 ## Wi-Fi
     * ssid